-Any heart problem can seem overwhelming at first; but recovery statistics are very good for people who receive proper treatment.
+Any heart problem can seem overwhelming at first, but there are many treatment options available.

 Many heart valve problems are first identified by the presence of a murmur, or sound that can be heard by listening to the heartbeat with a stethoscope.
 A murmur may sound like a “whooshing” noise as blood flows from one chamber to the next, or it may sound like an extra click when a valve allows back flow.

 Some murmurs are harmless.
 Others can indicate an underlying problem with the valve.
 If a murmur is detected, here are some possible causes.